AdolfssonFredrik/Avancerad_JAVA24_Fredrik_Adolfsson_Uppgift1/README.md

 ### :wave: Introduction

-This project was made for an assingment in school.
-The assingment was to make a virtual car rental service.
-The project requierd us to use abstract classes and interfaces to accomplish this task.
+This project was made for an assignment in school.
+The assignment was to make a virtual car rental service.
+The project required us to use abstract classes and interfaces to accomplish this task.

 ---